-photo: INTERPO
+photo: INTERPOL

-CITES requires Parties to the Convention not to trade in listed species other than in accordance with the Convention, to take appropriate measures to enforce the Convention, to prohibit and penalize trade in violation of the Convention and to confiscate illegally traded specimens.
+CITES requires Parties to the Convention not to with the Convention, to take appropriate measures to enforce the Convention, to prohibit and penalize trade in violation of the Convention and to confiscate illegally traded specimens.

-Illegal trade in wildlife undermines conservation efforts and has negative economic, social and environmental impacts.
+environmental impacts.
 Some CITES-listed species are high-value items targeted by organized crime groups.
-Organized trafficking of wildlife must be treated as a serious crime and be prioritized in law enforcement work along other serious crimes such as human, drugs and arms trafficking.
+Organized trafficking of wildlife must be enforcement work along other serious crimes such